-Hearing odd noises when your air conditioner is working?
-There's a strong probability there’s something wrong with your system.
+Hearing strange noises when your air conditioner is working?
+There's a strong probability there’s something wrong with your unit.
 If you don’t pay attention to it, it could lead to significant—and expensive—troubles down the road.
 We're going to help you understand what’s occurring with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates an issue with your refrigerant line.
-If you can't pinpoint where the noise is emanating from, that's alright.
-An expert can help determine where this noise is occurring.
+- Gurgling - Gurgling usually indicates an issue with your refrigerant line.
+If you can't determine where the noise is emanating from, that's alright.
+A professional can help determine where this noise is occurring.
 You can read more information on our gurgling noises guide.

 - Crackling - Crackling could come from debris in the unit or aging ductwork.
 Debris in the outdoor unit will cause a noise outside your house.
 Mature ductwork can cause noise inside your house.
 Browse our crackling noise guide for more information.

-- Hissing - Hissing can come from a damanged refrigerant line, an internal valve leak or the compressor.
+- Hissing - Hissing can be caused by a damanged refrigerant line, an internal valve leak or the compressor.
 Check out our hissing noise guide for more on that.

-- Buzzing - Buzzing is probably an electrical issue.
+- Buzzing - Buzzing is likely an electrical issue.
 Read our buzzing noise guide for further information.

 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can check out more information in our clicking noise guide.